 Reasons for Finding Alternatives to Nursing Homes

-With adequate research and footwork to find the best nursing home, you may be able to avoid or mitigate some of these risks, though depending on your situation a nursing home may ultimately be the appropriate option.
+With adequate research and footwork to find the best nursing home, you may be able to avoid or mitigate some of these risks.
+However, a nursing home may be the appropriate option depending on your situation.

 Neglect or Abuse

 At a nursing home, your senior is just one of many patients being cared for.
 Often the staff at nursing homes are overwhelmed and unable to provide the level of care they are required to.
-This can lead to bed sore injuries, dehydration, and even sexual assault and harassment.
+This can lead to bed sore injuries, dehydration, sexual assault, and harassment.

-If you suspect your loved one has been abused or neglected at their nursing home facility, it’s important to take legal action against them.
+If you suspect your loved one has been abused or neglected at their nursing home facility, taking legal action against them is important.

 Nursing homes can be expensive.
-On average in the United States, nursing homes cost over $8,000 a month for a private room.
-Most families cannot afford that on top of their own mortgage or rent, food, transportation, and other monthly bills and expenses.
+In the United States, nursing homes cost over $8,000 a month for a private room.
+Most families cannot afford that on top of their own mortgage, rent, food, transportation, and other monthly bills and expenses.

-The reason that nursing homes are so expensive is that they offer a private room (or small suite/apartment) plus 24/7 healthcare services.
+Nursing homes are so expensive because they offer a private room (or small suite/apartment) plus 24/7 healthcare services.
 Usually, a food plan is included in that cost as well.
-Nursing homes offer group activities that residents don’t have to pay for – this is also something included in the cost.
+Nursing homes offer group activities that residents don’t have to pay for – this is also included in the cost.